koterba/Burtle/README.md

 ball = Burtle("black_circle")
-ball.default_keys()  # you can specify any keys, but it will bind them to WASD by default, speed can be specified too
+ball.default_keys()  # WASD is used by default to move the burtle parameters include: Up, Down, Left, Right, speed

 run()
 ```